 Adults at school all have a part to play in preventing and responding to bullying.
-All have been consulted in the drawing up of this policy and should subscribe to it.

 If adults become aware of bullying they must respond or refer the matter on to a teacher or the Headteacher who will respond.

 Children must be made aware that they should report all incidents of bullying to an adult.
 This is their part of the responsibility to confront bullying together.